×

 Consultant, Italy/Denmark

-After graduating in law from the University of Milan and passing the Italian bar exam, Francesco pursued a Master of Laws in International Human Rights Law at Nottingham University, UK.
+After graduating in law from the University of Milan and passing the Italian bar exam, Francesco pursued a Masters degree in International Human Rights Law at Nottingham University in the UK.

-In his LLM thesis, he focused on Indigenous Peoples’ rights and the implementation of the FPIC principle within the extractive sector from the perspective of the UN Guiding Principles on Business and Human Rights.
+His LLM thesis focused on Indigenous Peoples’ rights and the implementation of the FPIC principle in the extractive sector from the perspective of the UN Guiding Principles on Business and Human Rights.
+During his studies, he assisted his supervising professor in submitting to the European Commission regarding proposed legislation on mandatory human rights due diligence for businesses.

 Benjamin Carroll